Forevermore (TV series)

-Forevermore is a 2014 Philippine romantic drama television series directed by Cathy Garcia-Molina, starring Enrique Gil and Liza Soberano, together with an ensemble cast.
-The series aired on ABS-CBN's Primetime Bida evening block and worldwide on The Filipino Channel from October 27, 2014, to May 22, 2015, replacing Ikaw Lamang. and was replaced by Pangako sa 'Yo.
+Forevermore is a Philippine television drama romance series broadcast by ABS-CBN.
+Directed by Cathy Garcia-Molina, Richard I. Arellano, Theodore C. Boborol and Rory B. Quintos it stars Enrique Gil and Liza Soberano.
+It aired on the network's Primetime Bida line up and worldwide on TFC from October 27, 2014 to May 22, 2015, replacing Ikaw Lamang and was replaced by Pangako sa 'Yo.

 Plot

 This is the story of Alexander "Xander" Grande III (Enrique Gil), the rebellious, broken, only child of a hotel magnate, and Maria Agnes Calay (Liza Soberano), the humble, beautiful and hardworking daughter of a strawberry farmer in La Presa, Benguet.
 They cross paths when Xander crashes into Agnes' strawberry truck while BASE jumping.
 After the incident, his parents force him to pay for the damages by living and working at the strawberry farm without comfortable amenities, alongside Agnes and her strawberry farm community.
 Xander's immersion in a different world is not easy for both, but Agnes and the La Presa community transform him from an entitled broken boy into a very charming, understanding, and caring man.
 Xander and Agnes fall deeply in love with each other.
 Meanwhile, Xander has unfinished business with his first love, Kate Saavedra (Sofia Andres), who is struggling with their break up.
 Xander and Agnes' love is further challenged when they get entangled in the strawberry farm land dispute between their families.
 A mature Xander makes the greatest sacrifice for Agnes, the woman he loves the most, and they part ways.
 As fate would have it, after two years of separation, they meet again.